Wondering how you can stand out to recruiters?

 What can job seekers do to make their LinkedIn profiles immediately stand out?

 I can’t emphasise enough how important the headline section is.
 It’s the first thing people read after your name.
 If you’re serious about your job search, don’t let it go to waste by putting hobbies in your headline.
-Example: “Immediately available HR Business Partner” if you are able to be public about your job search, or “Strategic HR Business Partner within the Finance industry, with ASX experience” if you’re looking for something more subtle.
+Example: “Immediately available HR Business Partner” if you are able to be public about your job search, or “Strategic HR Business Partner within the finance industry, with ASX experience” if you’re looking for something more subtle.

 What’s the best way for a candidate to build a relationship with a recruiter?